npm/npm/doc/misc/npm-config.md

 `npm-debug.log` in the current working directory.

 Any logs of a higher level than the setting are shown.
-The default is "http", which shows http, warn, and error output.
+The default is "warn", which shows warn and error output.

 ### logstream